 We met at a charity event.
 I thought he was tall, he thought I was blond.
 We exchanged numbers.
 That’s the way it’s supposed to work – no setup, no Internet, no middleman.
 We saw each other in person and agreed we were attractive enough to see twice.

 Our date was at a tapas bar, and we had just ordered a pitcher of sangria when his phone rang.

 He spoke fast and frantically, but not in English.
 In tongues.
 It was five minutes before he muffled the mouthpiece and apologized.

 Flying Dutchman: I’m so sorry, this is my best friend from Amsterdam from my junior year abroad, and I haven’t heard from him in, like, three years.
 He’s just like a brother to me.

-The run-on ran onwards in Dutch.
-Another 7 minutes passed.
-I was intruding on his reunion with his long lost Flemish family.
-I waved my hands a little as if to say, What am I?
-Or, should I go?
+The run-on ran onward in Dutch.
+Another seven minutes passed.
+I was intruding on his reunion with his long-lost Flemish family.
+I waved my hands a little as if to say, What am I? or Should I go?

 Flying Dutchman: Five minutes.
 I’m sorry.
 It’s really important.

 I’m pretty sure I heard the Dutch words for “funeral” and “mother” and “bus plunge.”
 Then he let out a giant belly laugh and hung up.

 Flying Dutchman: That was awesome.
 He’s flying in to my party in the Hamptons next week.
 I’ve got a place in Quogue, you know it?

 I admitted that I didn’t, that I didn’t much run in those circles.
 I am a freelance writer.
 My people are broke.
 I imagine the Hamptons are the place where pretty people go to reproduce and have al fresco dinner parties served with fine wines and entitlement.
 It’s a lot like Brooklyn, but with a beach.